-Housing law makes harassment and illegal eviction from your home a criminal offence.
+Harassment and illegal eviction from your home is a criminal offence.
 Councils have powers to prosecute anyone considered to have committed this offence.
+If your landlord requires their property back, they must follow the correct legal procedure for your tenancy type.
+If you are threatened with harrassment or illegal eviction, contact us immediately for advice.

 Even if a Court Order is not required, it is an offence, under the Criminal Law Act 1977, for a landlord or anyone else, to attempt to gain possession of a property through the use of physical force,violence, or threats of physical force or violence.